In APA style, citations include at least these two elements:

-The page or paragraph number where you find information is required for all quotations but is optional for paraphrased information.
-Citations in your paper are necessary to provide credit to the proper sources; failure to cite properly could result in plagiarism.
+Citations in your capstone document are necessary to provide credit to the proper sources; failure to cite properly could result in plagiarism.

-Some good guidelines for citing your work are to cite anything that includes actual statistics or figures (i.e., "Fifty percent of the population believes...").
+Although it is important to cite any ideas retrieved from sources, such as paraphrased explanations, quotations, statistics, of figures.
 It is not necessary to cite common knowledge (i.e., you do not need to cite that the Earth is round).
-You will credit a source in each sentence that references material from a source.
-For examples of how often to cite a source in a paragraph, see our examples in the Citing Sources Properly section.
+Credit a source in each sentence that references material from a source.
+For examples of how often to cite a source in a paragraph, see some examples on the Citing Sources Properly page.

 Here is an example of citations within a paragraph:

-Researchers found many students are highly confused about citation (True & Noble, 2009).
-They also indicated some students receive erroneous information about citations or some professors are too lenient with them, causing even more confusion (True & Noble, 2009).
+True and Noble (2009) found many students are highly confused about citation.
+They also indicated some students receive erroneous information about citations or some professors are too lenient with them, causing even more confusion.
 In fact, Jones (2011) found 99 out of 100 students agreed citing work could seem like a "complex, maddening process" (p.
 64).

-Citation issues can appear when writers use too much information from a source, rather than including their own ideas and commentary on sources' information.
+Citation issues can occur when writers use too few citations, use too many citations, or use too much information from a single source coupled with their own informed analysis on the information presented.
 Here are some factors to consider when citing sources:

-1. Did I provide adequate commentary on the cited material?
+1. Providing adequate commentary on the cited material.

-The opening sentence of each paragraph should be your topic sentence, and the final sentence in the paragraph should conclude your point and lead into the next.
-Without these aspects, you leave your reader without a sense of the paragraph's main purpose.
-Additionally, the reader may not understand your reasons for including that material.
+The opening sentence of each paragraph should be topic sentence, the final sentence in the paragraph should conclude the point or provide a summary.
+Without these aspects, the reader is left without a sense of the paragraph's main purpose.
+In addition, the reader may not understand your reasons for including that material.

-3. Have I used the cited material to support my specific thesis?
+3. Using the cited material to support a specific thesis or claim.

-All material that you cite should contribute to your main argument (also called a thesis or purpose statement).
-When reading the literature, keep that argument in mind, noting ideas or research that speaks specifically to the issues in your particular study.
-See our synthesis demonstration for help learning how to use the literature in this way.
+All material that writers cite should contribute to a main argument (main idea).
+When reading the literature, keep that argument in mind, noting ideas or research that speak to the issues in the particular draft.

-4. Have I relied too heavily on one source?
+4. Avoiding relying too heavily on one source.

-Most research papers should include a variety of sources from the last 3-5 years.
-You may find one particularly useful study, but try to balance your references to that study with research from other authors.
-Otherwise, your paper becomes a book report on that one source and lacks richness of theoretical perspective.
+Most capstone documents should include a variety of peer-reviewed sources.
+Writers may find one particularly useful study but should balance references to that study with research from other authors.
+Otherwise, the manuscript becomes more like a book report or summary on that one source and lacks synthesis.